mezaj9403/WHSTechNotes/journal.md

 # September 8th 2025
 Computer science has helped me strenghthen my courage to do Game and App Development.
 In this class, 60% of kids want to do more of their interests.

+# September 30th 2025
+67 is from a song. people are taking it to higher levels